Histology Guide

 TEM

 Myelinated axons are a portion of a neuron that is encapsulated by a fatty layer called the myelin sheath.
-The speed of conduction of myelinated axons is faster than non-myelinated axons.
+The speed of conduction of myelinated axons is faster than unmyelinated axons.

 slide